sinch/ios-conferencecalling-so/readme.md

 }
 ```

-What we do in the code above is to create a special link and composing a person message that can be sent to anyone, this link is something your can register in your info.plist and whenever someone clicks the link they will either be sent to the app or the App Store to download your app.
-And when they return from sharing we are connecting the user to the conference.
+This snippet of code creates a special link, and composes a personal message that can be sent to anyone.
+The link is something your can register in your info.p list - whenever someone clicks the link they'll either be sent directly to your app, or to the App Store for downloading it.
+When they return from sharing, we're connecting the user to the conference.

 ## Listen to URLTypes
-Open the info tab of you target to edit the plist
+Open the info tab of your target to edit the p list and add an URL type to match the one you choose.
+In my case it's *soap://*.
+The iPhone will search for an app that listens, whenever someone clicks on an link with soap://.

 ![](images/project.png)
-and add an URLtype to match the one you choose above.
-In my case its soap:// now when ever someone clicks on an link witt soap:// the iPhone will try and find an app that listen to this.

 ## Reacting to a clicked URLTypes
-Now when we have a url type defined we can react to when someone clicks on link instead of just launching the app  **AppDelegate.m** add the below:
+Now that we have a URL type defined, we can react to a clicked link instead of just launching the app **AppDelegate.m**.
+Add:

 ```objectivc
 - (BOOL)application:(UIApplication *)application handleOpenURL:(NSURL *)url {